Skip to main navigation Skip to main content

 9. attending relevant Special Considerations Boards;

-10. liaising with SAA staff to ensure the assessment grids are completed with correct and complete marks, attending relevant pre-Boards and identifying modules and cohorts of sub-cohorts where student performance is likely to warrant discussion at the Board of Examiners;
+10. liaising with staff in the professional services to ensure the assessment grids are completed with correct and complete marks, attending relevant pre-Boards and identifying modules and cohorts of sub-cohorts where student performance is likely to warrant discussion at the Board of Examiners;

-11. attending Boards of Examiners and presenting the recommendations of the Special Considerations Boards, Academic Integrity panels and pre-Boards to the Board, leading discussion of cohort/sub-cohort performance on identified programmes or modules;
+11. attending Boards of Examiners and presenting the recommendations of the Special Considerations Boards, Academic Conduct Panels and pre-Boards to the Board, leading discussion of cohort/sub-cohort performance on identified programmes or modules;

 12. acting as a source of advice to the Board of Examiners, including External Examiners, on regulatory matters; notifying Boards of Examiners and External Examiners of changes to regulations;